dankelley/thesis_proposal/README.md

 Just edit *myproposal.tex* and start filling in information where suggested, e.g. changing the string *(insert author name here)* to your name.

 Some options are available, and these are indicated in the sample file.
+In particular, please note the first 3 lines of that file.
+The first will set the line spacing to 1.37, which the author thinks looks quite good.
+If you want single-spacing, comment out that line and remove the % character from line 2.
+Or, if you want double-spacing, comment out line 1 and remove the % from line 3.

 Please note that this is an early version of the file, and so there are lots of possibilities for improvement.
 Please report problems and suggestions using the